LarryGF/Webtoon_downloader/README.md

 ## Collaborators

-Big thanks to [@frndmg](https://github.com/frndmg) for his help on fetching all episodes' urls in a smarter, simpler way.
+Big thanks to [@frndmg](https://github.com/frndmg) for his help on fetching all episodes' urls in a smarter, simpler way, also to [@hiancdtrsnm](https://github.com/hiancdtrsnm) for making the image download process asynchronous.